HarshilVj/Crime-Identification-and-Description/README.md

-# Crime-Detection-and-Description
+# 🕵️‍♂️ Crime-Identification-and-sceneDescription
-🕵️‍♂️ Crime Detection and Description Using BiLSTM, MediaPipe, and InternVideo v2.5 This project focuses on automatic crime detection and description from video footage.
+Crime Identification and Description Using BiLSTM, MediaPipe, and InternVideo v2.5 This project focuses on automatic crime detection and description from video footage.
 It combines a BiLSTM-based classifier (trained on pose landmarks extracted via MediaPipe Holistic) with a pretrained multimodal LLM (InternVideo v2.5) to generate natural language descriptions of detected activities.
 We focus on distinguishing between two different types of crimes which were generating an extraordinary accuracy of about 98% as compared with multi-class classification accuracy (around 85%) , that are: